w-martin/pandandic/README.md

-# Pandandic
+# pandandic

-Pandandic is a library for documenting dataset schemas in code, by inheriting from a base class and assigning attributes for columns and column sets.
+pandandic is a library for documenting dataset schemas in code, by inheriting from a base class and assigning attributes for columns and column sets.

 ## Installation